conorgil/2fa-notifier/README.md

 It utilizes the data from the [twofactorauth.org](https://twofactorauth.org) project to determine which sites do and do not support 2FA.

-Contributions are gladly accepted, but the project is still under active initial development.
-Please create an issue to share your idea before investing time at the keyboard to make sure that your PR will be accepted.
+Contributions are gladly accepted!
+Create a new issue or comment on an existing issue to figure out how we can collaborate.

 ## Community